 Users are responsible for printing out and bringing this form to the orientation!

-Pre-registration for the orientation is required and can be done at the CNS Special Training Sign-Up.
+Pre-registration for the orientation is recommended and can be done at the CNS Training Sign-Up page.

 Please note: If our firewall prompts you for a username and password, email firstname.lastname@example.org for login credentials.

 Trainings are normally held on Tuesday and Thursday.
 However, please check the training page, as the schedule is subject to change.

 Upon completion, the CNS Nanofabrication Facility staff member who conducted the orientation will sign the last page of the form.
 You will also need to sign it as well.
 Once signed, the form needs to be turned into the CNS Admin.
 Office (LISE 306) in person or by fax to 617-384-7302.